By Carissa Weber, MA, LPC, CSAC

 This hypothalamus serves an important part of the limbic system.
 This part of our brain is responsible for creating short term memories and maintaining long-term memories.
 Essentially, the hypothalamus is the key to regulating our reactions, both in emotional and physical in nature.

 Neurotransmitters are chemicals in our brain that signal us to behave in a certain way.
 The neurotransmitters associated with mental health include (but not limited to) dopamine, serotonin, norepinephrine, acetylcholine, GABA, glutamate, and endorphins.
-Some of you may already know about some of these neurotransmitters.
-I will provide more information on these neurotransmitters as we go further into the blog.
-But for now, it is important to know that this is how our brain communicates when we are experiencing some sort of emotion, positive or negative, by how much (or how little) of a certain neurotransmitter is present in our brain.
+It is important to know that this is how our brain communicates when we are experiencing some sort of emotion, positive or negative, by how much (or how little) of a certain neurotransmitter is present in our brain.

 With your purchase of the Worksheet bundle , you get fun (and helpful) handouts.
 These handouts are designed for your personal use and to help you remember the facts of each post.